Haakon V: Biography

-In early 1299 he married secondly with Euphemia, daughter of Vitslav II, Prince of Rügen, who in 1301 bore him his youngest daughter, Ingeborg Håkonsdotter, since 1312 wife of duke Eric Magnusson of Sweden, a younger brother of King Birger of Sweden.
-Their son, Magnus Eriksson would succeed Haakon V as king of Norway.
+In early 1299 he married secondly with Euphemia, daughter of Vitslav II, Prince of Rügen.
+In 1301 she bore Haakon his younger daughter, Ingeborg Håkonsdotter.
+Since Haakon had not officially married Princess Agnes's mother, it was eventually decided that for political concerns, Princess Ingeborg's descendants were to be moved one step up the list of inheritance and Princess Agnes's descendants were to be moved one step down.
+This meant that the Norwegian throne would be passed first through the younger sister Ingeborg Haakonsdatter, but that Princess Agnes and her descendants still remained rightful heirs to the throne, if Ingeborg's line failed.
+It did not, however.
+In 1312 Ingeborg married duke Eric Magnusson of Sweden, a younger brother of King Birger of Sweden, and their son, Magnus Eriksson would succeed Haakon V as king of Norway.

 During Haakon's reign, Oslo gradually took over the functions of capital of Norway from Bergen, though there was no official pronouncement of this at any time.
 Haakon is also associated with the construction of Akershus Fortress (Akershus Festning) and Bohus Fortress (Båhus festning).
 During his reign he revived his brother's war policy against Denmark, but in 1309 he finally concluded a peace that in general was the end of a period of Dano-Norwegian wars.
 In domestic matters he energetically and successfully tried to limit the power of the magnates and to strengthen the king's power.

 In 1319, Haakon was succeeded by his daughter's son, Magnus VII, who was an infant.
 Haakon's daughter Ingeborg was recognized as formal regent of her son.
 Havtore Jonsson was put in the guardianship government until he himself died the following year.

 Haakon was buried in St. Mary's church (Mariakirken) in Oslo.
 Remains of two people, deemed to be Haakon and Eufemia, were discovered during excavations of the ruins of that church and reinterred in the royal mausoleum at Akershus Castle.